remy/jq-for-web-developers/src/running.md

 ---
 layout: 'base'
 order: 2
-title: Installation
+title: Running jq
 ---

+# Running jq

+There's a number of options to you to run the jq command.
+I'd say local installation is a must (so that if all else fails), and thereafter I'd recommend using an interface with live feedback to help speed up the process of learning and tweaking your commands.

+You should also note that this book includes live jq examples that you can run and modify in the browser.

-# Installing jq
+## Installing jq locally

 jq is typically installed via the command line, however there are some alternative methods to using jq which I'll come to shortly.

-jq is also available for all platforms: Windows, Mac and Linux.
+Importantly, the software is available for all platforms: Windows, Mac and Linux.

-The latest release of jq can be downloaded directly from the Github [release pages](https://github.com/stedolan/jq/releases/).
+The latest release of jq can be **[downloaded directly](https://github.com/stedolan/jq/releases/)** from the Github repository.

 jq is also available through a number of package managers, for instance installing using a Mac is a matter of using [brew](https://brew.sh) on the command line: